materialsintelligence/propnet/README.md

 A `Condition` is a model requirement and can be something like:

-* A model could expect a lattice parameter `PropertyInstance` with the condition that the `PropertyInstance` has an edge to ` Temperature(0K)` condition, i.e. the lattice parameter is measured at 0 K.
+* A model could expect a lattice parameter `PropertyQuantity` with the condition that the `PropertyQuantity` has an edge to ` Temperature(0K)` condition, i.e. the lattice parameter is measured at 0 K.

 If a model has inputs where it is unknown if they satisfy its conditions (e.g. a lattice parameter property exists in the graph, but the temperature it was measured at is not specified), then it becomes an `Assumption` in the model output.

 ## Propagation of references and assumptions

-Any reference or `Assumption` associated with a `PropertyInstance` is propagated through the model and through the graph, so that when the graph is queried for the specific value of a property, the assumptions and a list of references are also supplied, in addition to the value of the property itself.
+Any reference or `Assumption` associated with a `PropertyQuantity` is propagated through the model and through the graph, so that when the graph is queried for the specific value of a property, the assumptions and a list of references are also supplied, in addition to the value of the property itself.

 ## Node types and edges